• Share this on:

 Source: Autentika Global

 A good example of environmentally friendly practices is the Kenyan company Afrimac.
 During macadamia processing, the shells are removed and re-used to heat the boilers.
-This is illustrative of a circular economy where by-products are used for drying, and is in fact a common practice in the Kenyan macadamia industry.
-Afrimac additionally introduced the use of solar energy in their processing plants to make them even more sustainable.
+This is a common practice in the Kenyan macadamia industry.
+Afrimac additionally introduced the use of solar energy in their processing plants.
 In fact, 70% of the energy used to run machines comes from the sun.
-In this way, the company saves 3.3 tonnes of CO2 emissions annually.
+In this way, the company saves 3.3 tonnes of carbon dioxide emissions annually.

 Decreasing carbon emissions during transportation

-The highest carbon emissions in the fruit and vegetable processing sector is usually related to the transport of fresh products to the processing facilities.
+The highest carbon emissions in the fruit and vegetable processing sector are usually related to the transport of fresh products to the processing facilities.
 In many cases, small trucks (running on diesel fuel) are used to transport products from farms to facilities.
-The global warming potential of diesel fuel is over 20 times that of CO2.
-Trucks used for sourcing raw materials are usually operated by aggregators, which cannot be affected by the processors.
+The global warming potential of diesel fuel is over 20 times that of carbon dioxide.
 One option to reduce emissions is to support your suppliers in using biodiesel and renewable diesel.

 Carbon emissions are also related to export shipment.
 Whenever possible, you should choose ocean freight shipping as this is currently the most emissions-friendly mode of transport.
-Sea fright emits 7g of CO2 per km, which is significantly lower compared to rail (24g), road (137g) or air (654g).
+Sea fright emits 7g of carbon dioxide per km, which is significantly lower compared to rail (24g), road (137g) or air (654g).

 Although sea shipping is subcontracted, it is possible to decrease its environmental impact by choosing a shipping company with a low Carbon Intensity Indicator (CII) rating.
-According to CII regulations, starting in 2023 each vessel needs a rating of C or higher.
-Also, you can ask your shipping company to provide the estimated CO2 emission for each shipment, as this can also depend on shipping speed.
-For example, shortening the shipping time from China to Europe by 2-3 days can reduce carbon emissions by more than 30%.
+According to CII regulations, each vessel needs a rating of C or higher.
+Also, you can ask your shipping company to provide the estimated carbon dioxide emission for each shipment, as this can also depend on shipping speed.
+For example, increasing the shipping time from China to Europe by two to three days can reduce carbon emissions by more than 30%.

 Tips: